bfaloona/mango/README.md

     <h2>You did it!</h2>

-The above example highlights the key facets of a content page.
+The above example highlights the key facets of writing a content page.

   1. A content page is stored as a file in the `content` directory.
 Here, the file name is `index.erb`.
   2. The header, if defined, comes first and is embedded within triple-dashed `---` dividers.